NJASA Blog

 • State’s Expanded Role in At-Risk Schools Will Benefit Students

-Posted by Dr. Rich Bozza at 5/9/2012
+Posted by Dr. Rich Bozza on 5/9/2012

 New Jersey’s most troubled schools will be getting more ‘hands on’ help from the state to turn around persistent academic failure and close achievement gaps, a move that NJASA applauds as an effective alternative to the federal program, No Child Left Behind.